allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 The query performed on such index looks like that:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-query.webp"
-alt="A query performed on a tree with three values in a single node" class="small-image"/>
+alt="A query performed on a tree with three values in a single node"/>

 Please note that every time we visit some node, we need to load all its values.
 In this example, we need to load 4 values (or 6 if the tree is full) in order to reach the one we are looking for.
 Below, you may find a visualization of this tree in a memory:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-memory.webp"
-alt="A tree with three values in a single node represented in a memory" class="small-image"/>
+alt="A tree with three values in a single node represented in a memory"/>

 Compared to [the previous example](#optimizing-a-tree-for-sequential-access) (where the tree grows in height), this search should be faster.